 Because the vote is advisory, it is not binding on us or our Board.
 Nevertheless, the views expressed by our stockholders, whether through this vote or otherwise, are important to our management and our Board and, accordingly, our Board and our Compensation Committee intend to consider the results of this vote in making determinations in the future regarding our executive compensation program.
+Unless the Board decides to modify its policy regarding the frequency of soliciting advisory votes on the compensation of the Company's named executives, the next scheduled say-on-pay vote will be at the 2024 Annual Meeting of Shareholders.

-OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF OUR EXECUTIVE COMPENSATION.
+OUR BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF OUR EXECUTIVE COMPENSATION.